Arizona Foreign LLC Registration: Step-by-Step Guide to Qualify an Out-of-State LLC

 Quick clarity: You do not form a new Arizona LLC.
 You keep your existing home-state LLC and register it to do business in Arizona.

-• Maintaining an office, warehouse, or physical location in Arizona
+• Maintaining an office, warehouse, storefront, or other physical place of business in Arizona

-• Owning or leasing real estate or other significant property in Arizona
+• Owning, leasing, or operating income-producing real estate located in Arizona

-3. Arizona Registered Agent with a physical Arizona street address
+3. Arizona Statutory Agent with a physical street address in Arizona

 4. Principal office address and mailing address